English Literature Summer School

 The tutors for this course are selected for their exceptional communication skills, outstanding academic record, and passion for literature – you can see our tutors page for some example profiles.
 Throughout this adventure, your tutor will act as guide, facilitator and mentor.

-See a more detailed outline for Part 3.
+See a more detailed outline for the Summer School.

 For full practical and booking details just scroll down past the reviews.